aperkes/BehaveAI/README.md

 A CUDA-enabled GPU speeds up the training, but it works fine without.

 Place the BehaveAI files in a working directory and [adjust the _BehaveAI_settings.ini_ file](#setting-parameters) to fit your needs using a text editor.
 For convenience, also create a subdirectory here named 'clips' and place your video files within.
-Run the BehaveAI.py script (either from the command line, Anaconda, or an IDE such as Geany, Jupyter, or Visual Studio Code).
+Run the BehaveAI.py script (either from the command line, [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), or an IDE such as [Geany](https://github.com/geany/geany), [Jupyter](https://github.com/jupyter/notebook), [Spyder](https://github.com/spyder-ide/spyder), or [Visual Studio Code](https://github.com/microsoft/vscode)).
 This will bring up the launcher GUI:

 <img width="600" alt="Launcher GUI" src="https://github.com/user-attachments/assets/f4ee9768-724f-4d79-a1f5-d5c60b7f0d99" />